alexluong/gatsby-packages/README.md

 > `function() -> firebase`

 This plugin exports a React hook `useFirebase`.
+It uses the same API as `React.useEffect`, except for that in the first argument, the function has `firebase` as its parameter.

+If you're interested in the reasoning behind this API design, you can read about it in the [Notes section](#notes).

-Here is a sample component:
+Here is a sample component using `useFirebase`:

 ```jsx
 import React from "react"